jensen/chatatat/README.md

 ## Purpose

 This project was completed as part of a group learning exercise.
-This project uses the query builder, authentication and realtime updates provided by [supabase](https://supabase.io).
+This project uses the query builder, authentication, storage and realtime updates provided by [supabase](https://supabase.io).

 ## Demo